Religious Education (Ph.D.)

 Those who fail to meet the qualifying paper requirement will be dismissed from the program.

-If her/his qualifying paper is approved, the student is required to submit a copy of the qualifying paper with a signed title page to the Coordinator of Religious Education.
+If the qualifying paper is approved, the student is required to submit a copy of the qualifying paper with a signed title page to the religious education area coordinator.
 A copy of the signed title page will be placed in the student’s file.

-In all cases, the qualifying paper should be accepted before the student’s proposal hearing.
+In all cases, the qualifying paper should be approved before the student’s dissertation proposal hearing.

-Qualifying papers cannot be accepted until all grades of Incomplete are satisfied.
+Qualifying papers cannot be accepted until all grades of Incomplete are removed and changed to a final grade.

 The Ph.D. program in religious education has a continuous enrollment policy.
 This means that graduate students matriculated in the Ph.D. program must register every fall and spring semester until graduation.
 Students are considered registered when enrolled for coursework or dissertation mentoring.
 The only exception to this policy is in the case of an approved leave of absence.